lockenkopf-blog-loc-methode-locken.jpg

 It's been a while since I was able to devote myself to the blog.
 But now I've managed to write about a topic again after many of you asked me:

-The LOC method: A routine that every High-Porosity Lockenkopf should know
+The LOC method: A routine that every high-porosity curly-haired person should know

 If your curls soak up moisture like a sponge and are still always thirsty, then you should try the LOC method.